How to avoid fouling, scaling and corrosion in a heat exchanger

-In effect foreign substances in the water will settle far less, usual there are flushed through the heat exchanger tubes without forming deposits.
+In effect foreign substances in the water will settle far less, usual there are flushed through the heat exchanger tubes or plates without forming deposits.
 Thus the surfaces stay clean and biofilm, bacteria and other organisms can't stick to the inner surfaces.
 This means that blocked tubes as showed in the picture are not an issue anymore.
+The heat exchanger maintenance get less.

 Reducing Service Efforts - Proven Cases

 Over 20 long years we are improving the efficiency of heat exchanger cleaning.
 We keep of course track of the improvements.
 Some of the used data are from the evaluation period after the installation.
 Majority of the data are from big projects, where we are until today regularily in contact with the customer and control the situation at the heat exchanger.
 Using parameters such as the pressure drop (delta P) or the heattransfer.

 In the table below you see the approximate result of heat exchangers, where we are treating the water side.
 These results where achieved in a system where the cooling water had not more than 3000 TDS.
 Also the substances causing the fouling are soluble in the water.

 If we provide treating of the product side, things are far more difficult.
 See also fouling in an oil application.

 Water Treatment for Heat Exchanger and Cooling Loop